 - Clean potential contaminated areas with materials designated to eliminate Covid-19, based on standard protocols.

-- Work with the Pennsylvania Department of Health to perform contact tracing for the campus and community, if applicable.
+- Perform contact tracing for the campus, if applicable.

 If I think I have the virus, what should I do?

 If you think you have been infected by Covid-19, contact the Student Health Center immediately.
 They will make arrangements for any testing and further medical care.
-In the meantime, isolate yourself from others and pack 10 days’ worth of clothing and other essentials that you may need in the event that you are confirmed positive and need to be isolated.
+They will also advise on necessary steps to approve a return to campus.
+In the meantime, isolate yourself from others.

 I have a chronic medical condition, including an immune deficiency, which places me at high risk.
 What should I do?